Welcome to our community travel guide to Syria.

 Group 5 – $75 / $110 / $150 / $40

-Austria, Bahamas, Bahrain, Belgium, Bulgaria, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lesotho, Lithuania, North Macedonia, Malta, Moldova, Netherlands, Oman, Paraguay, Philippines, Poland, Portugal, Romania, Slovakia, Slovenia, Somalia, South Africa, Spain, Sweden, Switzerland, Tunisia
+Austria, Bahamas, Bahrain, Belgium, Bulgaria, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lesotho, Lithuania, North Macedonia, Malta, Moldova, Netherlands, Oman, Paraguay, Philippines, Poland, Portugal, Romania, Slovakia, Slovenia, Somalia, South Africa, Spain, Sweden, Switzerland, Tunisia

 Group 6 – $100 / $150 / $200 / $50